R-macos/recipes/README.md

  * `Configure-chmod`: optional, if set, `chmod` is called on the configure script with the specified value prior to execution.
-   Most commonly this is set to `+x` if the soruces fail to make the script executable.
+   Most commonly this is set to `+x` if the sources fail to make the script executable.

  * `Install:` command to perform installation, defaults to